camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 #### vpc-peering.tf

-For a multi-region setup, you need to have the [virtual private cloud (VPC)](https://aws.amazon.com/vpc/) peered to route traffic between them using private IPv4 addresses and not publicly route the traffic and expose it.
+For a multi-region setup, you need to have the [virtual private cloud (VPC)](https://aws.amazon.com/vpc/) peered to route traffic between regions using private IPv4 addresses and not publicly route the traffic and expose it.
 For more information, review the [AWS documentation on VPC peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html).

 VPC peering is preferred over [transit gateways](https://aws.amazon.com/transit-gateway/).
 VPC peering has no bandwidth limit and a lower latency than a transit gateway.
 For a complete comparison, review the [AWS documentation](https://docs.aws.amazon.com/whitepapers/latest/building-scalable-secure-multi-vpc-network-infrastructure/transit-vpc-solution.html#peering-vs).